Commercial Filming at Fort Lauderdale-Hollywood International And North Perry Airports

 1. Contact the Greater Fort Lauderdale/Broward Film Commission at 954-767-2472 and complete a film permit.
 Go to the Film Commission's website for detailed information.
 Fax the completed Film Permit and required documents to the Film Commission at 954-765-4414.
 They will provide BCAD with a copy of the completed paperwork.

-2. Complete the attached BCAD Film Worksheet (PDF).
+2. Complete the attached Film Worksheet.
 This Worksheet requests information for successful filming.
-FAX the completed Worksheet to Greg Meyer, BCAD Public Information Officer, at 954-359-5797 and to the Broward Film Commission.
+FAX the completed Worksheet to Arlene Satchell, Assistant Public Information Officer, at 954-359-5797 and to the Broward Film Commission.
 If the request is to film at North Perry Airport, also fax the Worksheet to Nina Macpherson, North Perry Airport Manager at 954-962-3119.

 BCAD staff will review the Film Permit and Photography Worksheet with the Airport’s Managers.
 Management will approve, disapprove, or request changes to the filming request.
 BCAD will notify you of their decision and discuss any possible options.

-3. If Management agrees to the filming, the next step is to schedule a walk through which is required before the final permit approval.
-Call Greg Meyer at 954-359-6116 at least two weeks in advance of the filming to determine the needed airport locations.
+3. If Management agrees to the filming, the next step is to schedule a walk-through which is required before the final permit approval.
+Call Arlene Satchell at 954-359-6201 at least two weeks in advance of the filming to determine the needed airport locations.
 The walkthrough will also cover security, safety, and parking opportunities.
 If the producer needs to use airport electrical power, please make that request prior to the walkthrough so an airport electrician can be on hand to answer technical questions.

 Members of a film company needing access to non-public areas of the airport must display a special Visitor badge and be escorted by a BCAD employee.
 The BCAD employee must have security clearance and escort privileges.